-A recent study (INFRAS/IWW 2004) estimates the total external costs of transportation systems in 17 European countries (15 European Union countries plus Norway and Switzerland).
+A recent study (INFRAS/IWW, 2004), that updates previous reports (INFRAS/IWW, 1995, 2000), estimates the total external costs of transportation systems in 17 European countries (15 European Union countries plus Norway and Switzerland).

 This study considers, besides the main 5 costs before mentioned, also the nature and landscape costs, the upstream and downstream costs and the urban effects due to the barrier effect for pedestrians and cyclists.

-The estimated total amount of these costs overcomes 650 billion \notin per year, equal to the 7.3 % of European GDP.
-The road system is the main guilty (83.7 %), followed by air system (14.0 %), rail system (1.9 %) and maritime system (0.4 %).
-This study gives also some results about medium and
+The estimated total amount of these costs overcomes 650 billion $\in$ per year, equal to the 7.3 % of European GDP.
+The road system is the main guilty (83.7 %), followed by air system (14.0 %), rail tema SP.09 Focuses system (1.9 %) and maritime system (0.4 %).
+This study gives also some results about medium and marginal costs.